 Direct qualification for UEFA Women's EURO 2025

 The final European Qualifiers league ranking will reward the eight top teams in League A with direct qualification for UEFA Women's EURO 2025.
-If the team of the host association have not qualified automatically, they will be guaranteed a slot.
-In the case of multiple hosts, this guarantee will cover a maximum of two teams.
+If hosts Switzerland have not qualified automatically, they will be guaranteed a slot.

 European Qualifiers play-offs for UEFA Women's EURO 2025